aheister70/aheister70/README.md

-Hi, I am Anna,
+Hi I am Anna,

 I study at Codam Coding College Amsterdam since October 2020.
-I use this place to store the code of the projects I did at Codam.
+I use Github to store the code of my Codam projects.
 If you're interested, please take a look.

 👋🏻 Anna